 Do you now make a living doing what you love?

 Yes, now I do.
 I don't have a steady income, some months I sell more than others, but yes this is my main income now.
 It's my job.

 Any plans for the future?

 I want to continue enjoying my work and keep growing.
 I want to become more visible and be out there more, promote my work, build my marketing strategy.
-I have plans for a small exhibition, and I just registered to sell for the very first time at the Amsterdam West Sunday Market (August 5).
+I have plans for a small exhibition, and I just registered to sell for the very first time at the Amsterdam Museum Market (August 19).
 Another thing I'm excited about is that I'll be giving a workshop at a September festival in Spain called Regeneration Festival.
 The workshop is about painting with nature, using only natural ingredients like fruit, veggies, flowers, and everything that can be found in nature.
 Embracing and promoting the inner artist that all of us have inside.